 Programmer and curator of Landscape to be Experienced and to be Read: Time, Ecology, Politics.
 James Benning's Film Programme, a first Lithuanian retrospective of Benning's films accompanied by a discussion.
 Contemporary Art Center Cinema, Vilnius, Lithuania, February 14-17, 2019.

-Co-curator and co-chair (together with Leo Goldsmith) of Field Recording and Documentary Sound: Practice, Ethics, and Aesthetics, screenings followed by a discussion panel with Stephanie Spray, Ernst Karel, and Joshua Bonnetta.
+Co-curator and co-chair (with Leo Goldsmith) of Field Recording and Documentary Sound: Practice, Ethics, and Aesthetics, screenings followed by a discussion panel with Stephanie Spray, Ernst Karel, and Joshua Bonnetta.
 Michelson Theater at New York University, New York City, USA.
-December 5, 2018
+December 5, 2018.

-Co-curator (together with Leo Goldsmith) of Human.
+Co-curator (with Leo Goldsmith) of Human.
 Material.
 Machine, a two-week long film and video program.
 Contemporary Art Center Cinema, Vilnius, Lithuania, 5-16 August 2015.

 Co-chair and co-organizer of the NYU Cinema Studies Graduate Student Conference 2015.
 Theme: Shock Value: Experience, Affect, & the Moving Image.
 Department of Cinema Studies, New York University.
 New York, USA, 20-21 February 2015.

 Programmer and curator of Nathaniel Dorsky: Devotional Cinema, a first Lithuanian retrospective of Dorsky's films accompanied by lecture series.
 Contemporary Art Center Cinema, Vilnius, Lithuania, 11-15 June 2014.

 Programmer and curator (with Gintė Žulytė) of Contemporary Past: Moving Images as a Fluid Memory, an international theory-and-practice based film workshop, symposium and film program.
 Nida’s Art Colony, Lithuania.
 June 7-21 2011.